drewf24/world-airbnb/writeup/writeup.md

 the expected difference of $85.11 in median price was the least between Brooklyn and Manhattan and the p-value was less than 0.05.
 Therefore, we will attempt to answer the following: Is there is a significant difference in the true median prices between Manhattan and Brooklyn?
+The observed difference in median prices was calculated.

     ## # A tibble: 2 x 2
     ##   neighbourhood_group med_price